-D. BENEFITS
+BENEFITS

 SOCIAL SECURITY OFFSET -It is recommended the church or employer contribute ("offset") half the amount the minister must pay, through the Self Employment Tax, for Social Security and Medicare.
-As of February 1, 2013 the Self Employment Tax is 15.3%, therefore the church "offset" is 7.65% of the salary and housing allowance.
+Currently, the Self Employment Tax is 15.3%, therefore the church "offset" is 7.65% of the salary and housing allowance.
 (All employers are already required to make this contribution for their regular employees.
 See IRS Notice 1036.)

-GROUP HEALTH, VISION AND DENTAL INSURANCE - Churches are expected to pay the premium in full.
+GROUP HEALTH, VISION AND DENTAL INSURANCE - Churches are expected to pay the full annual premium for the authorized minister and eligible immediate family members in the UCC Medical and Dental as well as the vision plan.
 (Churches are encouraged to use the UCC Health Insurance plans whenever possible.)
 If the minister chooses to participate in another health insurance plan, the church pays the insurance premiums directly to the covering insurance provider.
 Rates for UCC Health Insurance are available from the UCC Pension Board website on their "rate locator" tab.